tapfortap/Documentation/AndroidAPIReference.md

 #### public void bannerOnFail(Banner banner, String reason, Throwable throwable)

-Called when the Banner fails to download or show a new ad.
+Called when the banner fails to download or show a new ad.

 **Parameters**

   - _banner_ - The Banner that failed.
-  - _reason_ - The reason for the error.
+  - _reason_ - The reason for the failure.
   - _throwable_ - The exception that caused the failure.

 ---

 #### public void bannerOnTap(Banner banner)

-Called when a user taps on an ad.
+Called when a user taps on a banner.

 **Parameters**